2018 Applications will open in October 2017

 - Participate in the entire 9-week summer research fellowship (Fellows are expected to work 40-hours per week during this period.
 Please check the Program Page to be certain that you can participate for the entire period.
 Your actual on-site arrival and departure dates must be discussed between you and your lab before you accept a placement);

 - Make arrangements and pay for your own housing.
-Wherever possible, STAR and Lab Staff will advise you of affordable options other Fellows have used.
+Wherever possible, STAR and Lab Staff will advise you of affordable options utilized in previous summers;

 - Develop and submit a K12 Lesson Plan connected to their research;

 - Participate in weekly workshops focused on STEM teaching as part of your 40-hour per week commitment;

 - Participate in STAR events including a webinar and/or half-day regional seminar providing an orientation to STAR and discussion of the teacher-researcher identity, and the Closing Conference involving research presentations, professional development opportunities, and social events;

 - Participate in teacher-researcher community building and cohort activities (in person and online);

 - Participate in STAR Program evaluation activities, before, during, and after the program;